Packing for a safari sounds like tricky business, but it’s honestly easier than it sounds.

 Travel towel.
 I’m a new fan of travel towels because they are honestly SO handy.
 I used to bring a regular towel on my trips and it was super annoying because it took up a lot of space and it always takes ages for them to dry.

-I now never travel without my Travel Towel by Youphoria.
+Nowadays, I never travel without my Travel Towel by Youphoria.
 It’s antibacterial, super light to carry, takes very little space in my luggage, and dries very quickly.